What is a Certified Family Law Arbitrator?

 The 1,650 AAML Fellows across the U.S. are generally recognized by judges and attorneys as preeminent family law practitioners with a demonstrated reputation for professionalism, competence, and integrity.
 They are typically board-certified specialists in their jurisdiction, and represent individuals in all facets of family law.
 These areas include divorce, annulment, prenuptial agreements, postnuptial agreements, marital settlement agreements, child custody and visitation, business valuations, property valuations and division, alimony, child support and other family law issues.

-Attorney NEIL FORESTER is the owner of FORESTER FAMILY LAW PC, a remote-first ADR practice.
-Amid COVID-19 conditions, he prioritizes out-of-court alternatives to traditional litigation for divorce and parenting disputes.
-Neil is a California bar-certified Family Law Specialist and a Fellow in the American Academy of Matrimonial Lawyers.
+Attorney NEIL FORESTER is the owner of FORESTER FAMILY LAW PC, a remote-first ADR practice with a focus on divorce mediation, arbitration, and private judging.
+Neil is a California bar-certified Family Law Specialist and a Fellow of the American Academy of Matrimonial Lawyers.
 He provides second opinions and trial strategy consulting, as well as prenups, adoptions, cohabitation agreements, domestic partnerships, and pet parenting plans.
-Learn more at foresterfamilylaw.com and follow @nmeforester on Twitter.

 This information is general in nature and should not be construed as legal advice.